rlence86/biznaga-load/README.md

 You're reading the step 5 version of the README file.
 If you want to go to other step, use the corresponding git tag.

-Prerequisites: You need to have mvn, docker and kubectl installed in your machine.
+Prerequisites: You need to have mvn, docker, kubectl and helm installed in your machine.

 # Step 5
 In this step we are removing dependencies between messages and users tables in order to improve performance.
 We are also removing calls to users table on every authentication check.
 We trust JWT information so, for that, we are also including user id in the JWT token.